erasmus-without-paper/ewp-specs-architecture/README.md

 ### EWP Statistics

 Multiple APIs SHOULD implement an endpoint which returns multiple different statistics.
 Specific schemas and types of data to be returned are documented separately for each API.
-Currently the APIs requiring statistics endpoint are:
+Currently, the APIs requiring statistics endpoint are:

  * [IIA API][iia-api]
  * [Omobility LAs API][omobility-la-api]
  * [Omobility LAs CNR API][omobility-la-cnr-api] - This is intended for statistics about incoming LAs

+Stats Portal will be gathering statistics periodically, on every 1st day of a month (starting from midnight).
+Nodes may calculate statistics on-line or off-line.
+If statistics are calculated off-line, they should be as fresh as possible on the day of request.

+Statistics will be gathered only from nodes implementing Discovery 6.0.0 or higher.

+If HEI changes provider, it should take data to the new provider and make them available in the network.
+This means in particular that all data should be included in the statistics provided by HEI from the new location.

+For LAs the smallest reported academic year should be 2021/2022.
+All earlier academic years, if present in data, will be skipped.

 #### Response time